 Sunderland set to name Phil Parkinson as new manager

-Phil Parkinson is set to be named Sunderland’s new manager for Saturday’s trip to Wycombe.
+Phil Parkinson is set to be named Sunderland's new manager for Saturday's League One trip to Wycombe.

 The 51-year-old former Bolton boss is expected to be announced as Jack Ross' replacement on Thursday.